Carnival of Monsters

 The story begins where the characters come together for the first time and introduce themselves to each other, first on the planet Inter Minor, and then on the S.S.
 Bernice, making them all easy to get to know and understand.
 The TARDIS makes a technically perfect landing this time, perhaps owing the use of the correct materialization sound to the directives of the ninth recording block.
 (This story was recorded along with season nine).
 Curiously, Robert Holmes seems to have a great aversion to writing scenes for the TARDIS interior.
 He hasn't written any so far in his Doctor Who career, and opts not to do so here either.
 Thus a true classic misses some key exposition for the uninitiated viewer.

-I've heard some (female) Blake's 7 reviewers complain that Robert Holmes does not write well for women, but I must say that I haven't seen Jo Grant's character appear as clever and deductive anywhere else as she has here - this could be her best story.
+I've heard some (female) Blake's 7 reviewers complain that Robert Holmes does not write well for women, but I must say that I haven't seen Jo Grant's character appear as clever and deductive anywhere else as she does here - this could be her best story.

 The style of story-telling we get here is unique for its time, something that hasn't really played out since "The Krotons" (story no. 47) and "The War Games" (story no. 50), and won't become a staple Who formula until the Tom Baker era.
 This is a true sci-fi mystery, a chain of questions and answers carefully plotted to lead the audience suspensefully towards a neat, new, scientifically challenging idea.
 Episode one plays to the mystery and allows the Doctor and Jo to build up the questions, while episode two gives great audio/visual exposition of the answers, and presto - there's your new sci-fi idea.
 From the cliffhanger into episode three, Holmes ups the ante with bigger threats and lots of action, while much of the emotional ramifications of the sci-fi idea settle in.
 And episode four brings most of the concluding confrontations, actions and effects that one would want to see.
 Doctor Who has won its award for writing today.

-Holmes' Achilles' Heel is still there though, gently reminding one of the "Space Pirates" writing fiasco from season six.
+Holmes' Achilles' heel is still there though, gently reminding one of "The Space Pirates" writing fiasco from season six.
 The Doctor doesn't get quite as involved with some of the characters as one could hope, and he does get upstaged too much at the very end of the story.
 The plot doesn't really give a full and logical explanation of why this is so either, as some of the Doctor's goals are unclear.
-You'll find a more detail examination of this, with spoilers, in the in-depth analysis version of this review.
+You'll find a more detailed examination of this, with spoilers, in the in-depth analysis version of this review.

 There's lots of CSO work in this story, most of which is excellent and effective.
 The Drashigs in particular are a real achievement.
 Only the TARDIS model & its lighting give the CSO game away at one point, and rather obviously at that.